Ludeth/Portfolio/src/content/work_en/pdj.md

 img: /assets/artworks/logo1.webp
 img_alt: Logo about the brand "Prodotti dal Giappone"
 description: |
-  Logo of the brand "Prodotti dal Giappone"
+  Logo of the brand "Prodotti dal Giappone" - Designed, created and drawn by Davide Di Marsilio
 tags:
   - Logo
   - Creative
 ---

 ## The process
-The process of making a logo by a creative artist involves several steps, including research, brainstorming, sketching, digitizing, and refinement.
+The process of making a logo by an artist and designer involves several steps, including research, brainstorming, sketching, digitizing, and refinement.
 Here is a detailed explanation of each step:

-- **Research**: Before starting the logo design process, the artist needs to gather information about the brand, its values, target audience, and competitors.
+- **Research**: Before starting the logo design process, the artist needs to gather information about the brand, its values, target and audience.
 Understanding the brand's identity and goals helps in creating a logo that effectively represents them.
 <br />

 - **Brainstorming**: Next, the artist generates ideas and concepts for the logo.
 They explore various visual elements, such as typography, symbols, colors, and imagery, to create a design that aligns with the brand's essence.